lesleyrs/Client3/README.md

 the most complete platform layer is SDL2, but keyboard input is just an unfinished hack but usable except ctrl doesn't work for running yet.

+Any touchscreen input has an issue where the first click can still use it's last touch position.
+Mobile isn't playable for now without mouse/keyboard (no right clicking, rotating camera, onscreen keyboard)

 no midi fading, old js code for IE: https://github.com/2004Scape/Server/blob/61bf21fb3755c14b5cf6d47c9d974dee5783beda/view/javaclient.ejs new ts code: https://github.com/2004Scape/Client2/commit/92e74f1f134ea82e48dd608dcca3422777a7a986 (client-ts has more some fade fixes)

 locs like fires have no animations as pushLocs is disabled for now, it constantly allocates memory due to always calling model_copy_faces in loctype which requires a different approach.
 The leaks get worse if the dynamic model cache can't fit all sequences (animations) of the models in an area, disable the allocator to see origins.